 \subsection{Tasks}

 \Ac{cpath} is used for different task categories.
 One important such category is biomarker prediction.
 Here, we focused on \textit{STK11}, \textit{EGFR}, \textit{KRAS} and \textit{TP53} mutation prediction in LUAD, \textit{ESR1}, \textit{PGR} and \textit{ERBB2} expression, and \textit{PIK3CA} mutation prediction in BRCA, and MSI status, \textit{BRAF}, \textit{KRAS}, \textit{PIK3CA} mutation prediction in COAD.
 We also included classification of phenotypic subtypes, Non-Small Cell Lung Cancer (NSCLC) Subtyping and Sidedness prediction of COAD.
-Finally, we added N-Status prediction in COAD, a task that goes beyond the tissue itself and tries to classify whether the tumor has infiltrated lymph nodes, thereby influencing prognostication. \textit{KRAS} and \textit{TP53} in LUAD showed no predictive signal across all models.
-Therefore, these tasks were excluded from the main findings but are provided in \cref{sec:supp-mlp-results} for completeness alongside the results on other evaluation metrics.
-We report \ac{auroc} results in the main text, additional metrics like F1 score, \ac{auprc} and the balanced accuracy for all experiments can be found in \cref{sec:supp-results}.
+Finally, we added N-Status prediction in COAD, a task that goes beyond the tissue itself and tries to classify whether the tumor has infiltrated lymph nodes, thereby influencing prognostication.
+We report \ac{auroc} results in the main text, additional metrics such as F1 score, \ac{auprc} and the balanced accuracy of all experiments can be found in \cref{sec:supp-results}.
 Unless indicated otherwise, all results are reported for 0.5~\ac{mpp} (20$\times$ \ac{wsi} magnification).
-Overall, we did our evaluation experiments for three different \ac{wsi} magnifications: 0.5~\ac{mpp} (20$\times$), 1.14~\ac{mpp} (9$\times$) and 2~\ac{mpp} (5$\times$).
+In general, we conducted our evaluation experiments for three different \ac{wsi} magnifications: 0.5~\ac{mpp} (20$\times$), 1.14~\ac{mpp} (9$\times$) and 2~\ac{mpp} (5$\times$).
 Additional information about the downstream experiments can be found in \cref{sec:app-eval}.